 Your Safety is Our Priority

-At all times you are in safe hands.
+At all times during this 4D3N Turtle Island & Kinabatangan River trip, you are in safe hands.
 We take our responsibility as a travel agent very seriously and have a number of verifications in place to ensure that we are offering quality locations to our clients and describing them honestly.

 4D3N full board meals, overnight Selingan Turtle Island chalet accommodation (twin bed room, air-con, private bathroom), visits to Sepilok Orang Utan Rehabilitation Centre and Gomantong Caves, entrance fees, return road transfers, English-speaking guide, river cruises: 1 x morning, 2 x late afternoon (4D/3N package), 1 x morning, 1 x late afternoon (3D/2N package), jungle walk to merbau tree and the birdwatching tower, chalet accommodation with air-conditioning and en-suite bathroom at Kinabatangan River, unlimited coffee and tea.